 The author takes us on a journey that begins with the origins of the juvenile justice system with its vision of rehabilitation through Reform Schools, Tough Love, Zero Tolerance and other false turns.
 She discusses the substantial gains and promise of the 21st century with evidence based interventions and a return to the system’s original vision that kids are different.

-The authoritative text in criminal justice.
-The first and best-selling brief introduction to criminal justice text, Criminal Justice: A Brief Introduction, 10th Edition offers instructors and students a trusted, authoritative, and impeccably researched introduction to police, courts, and corrections.
+An authoritative text in criminal justice.
+The first and best-selling brief introduction to criminal justice text, Criminal Justice: It offers instructors and students a trusted, authoritative, and impeccably researched introduction to police, courts, and corrections.
 Designed with a new visual approach, this edition integrates graphic art with the important concepts and ideas of criminal justice.
-Its unifying theme, unmatched timeliness, and coverage of trends and technology makes this text the standard by which all other brief texts are judged.